 In an effort to support the “home team,” I wore my Svengoolie shirt that first night in the hall.
 This attracted the attention of another host, and fellow Illinoisan, The Bone Jangler.
 He was very warm and, despite being an imposing figure, immediately put us at ease.
 Clearly he loved his status as a horror host as well as being among his peers.
 I had recently watched his Web presentation of BLOOD FREAK and we talked about that as well as how disappointed I was at not being able to meet his co-host, Nocturna, who was appearing at another event.

 Later, I saw The Bone Jangler conversing with the legendary, Son of Ghoul.
 He noticed me and used the opportunity to introduce me to his famous friend.
 I thought that was an incredibly nice gesture on his part and I was thrilled to meet the Ohio legend.
 Son of Ghoul is celebrating his 25th year on commercial television and has legions of Midwestern fans.
 I found him to be very down to earth and anxiously purchased a stack of his shows.
-I was alarmed when I heard that he recently suffered a heart attack , but am comforted at the news that he is recovering well.
+I was alarmed when I heard that he recently suffered a heart attack, but am comforted by the news he’s recovering well.
 I know there are countless Ohio horror fans that feel the same way.

 Others I met included Web hostesses Marlena Midnight and her co-host, Robyn Graves from “Midnight Mausoleum.”
 We also met Helena the Hussy.
 I had not viewed any of their works prior to meeting them but they eagerly sold me some episodes to rectify the matter.